 Domestic laws in this area are also complex and developing rapidly, and we are, or may become, subject to numerous U.S. data privacy and security laws.
-In the United States, laws governing data privacy and security include those promulgated under the authority of the Federal Trade Commission Act, the Electronic Communications Privacy Act, the Computer Fraud and Abuse Act, the California Consumer Privacy Act, or CCPA, HIPAA, and other state and federal laws relating to privacy and data security.
+In the United States, laws governing data privacy and security include those promulgated under the authority of the Federal Trade Commission Act, the Electronic Communications Privacy Act, the Computer Fraud and Abuse Act, the CCPA, HIPAA, and numerous other state and federal laws relating to privacy and data security.
 Many state legislatures have adopted legislation that regulates how businesses operate online, including measures relating to privacy, data security and data breaches.
 Laws in all 50 states require businesses to provide notice to customers whose personal information has been disclosed as a result of a data breach.
 The laws are not consistent, and compliance in the event of a widespread data breach is costly.
 States are also constantly amending existing laws, requiring attention to frequently changing legal requirements.

-The CCPA, which became effective on January 1, 2020, gives California residents expanded rights to access and delete their personal information, opt out of the sale of personal information, and receive detailed information about how their personal information is used.
+The CCPA, which became effective on January 1, 2020, gives California residents (including consumers, employees, job applicants and business representatives) expanded rights to access and delete their personal information, opt out of the sale of personal information, and receive detailed information about how their personal information is used.
 The CCPA provides a private right of action and statutory damages for data breaches and may increase our compliance costs and potential liability with respect to other personal information we collect about California residents.
 In addition, the amendments to the CCPA made by the California Privacy Rights Act, or the CPRA, went into effect on January 1, 2023.
 The CPRA amends the CCPA to give California residents the ability to limit the use of their sensitive information, provide additional penalties for CPRA violations concerning California residents under the age of 16, and establish a new California Privacy Protection Agency to implement and enforce the law.
-The CPRA also expands the scope of the CCPA to include job applicant and employee personal information.
 These changes to the CCPA could impact our business activities depending on how they are interpreted.
 These laws exemplify the vulnerability of our business to the evolving regulatory environment related to the protection of personal information.
-Some observers have noted that the CCPA and CPRA could mark the beginning of a trend toward more stringent privacy legislation in the United States, which could increase our potential liability and adversely affect our business, the results of our operations, and our financial condition.
-For example, Colorado, Utah, Virginia and Connecticut recently passed similar consumer privacy legislation, all of which differ from the CCPA and become effective in 2023.
+Other states have enacted or proposed comprehensive privacy laws as well.
+For example, privacy laws in Colorado, Connecticut, Utah and Virginia have recently gone into effect and similar laws in other states, such as Delaware, Indiana, Iowa, Montana, Oregon, Tennessee, and Texas have been enacted and are expected to go into effect over the next several years.